ermongroup/cs323-notes/logic/inference/index.md

 terminated with a “0”).
 Variables are assumed to be numbered from 1 to
 n.
 For example, the clause
 $${\left(\neg X_{9}\lor X_{40}\lor\neg X_{68}\right)}$$ is represented as
 `-9 40 -68 0`.
-Further instructions of the file format are available
+Further descriptions of the file formats are available
 [here](http://www.cs.ubc.ca/~hoos/SATLIB/Benchmarks/SAT/satformat.ps).